garthreckers/Flatell/README.md

 }
 ```

-The above basic set up will fallback to using a single-events.php and archive-events.php file in the /controllers just in case you are migrating from an existing theme.
+The above basic set up will fallback to using a single-events.php and archive-events.php file in the /controllers and not the controller classes we are about to go over.

-To start using the updated object oriented version, you can simple add a controller property to the post type class.
+To start using the updated object oriented version, you can simply add a controller property to the post type class.
 This property will correspond to the controller class you use with Single or Archive prepended to it so the below example will use the classes Controllers\SingleEvents and Controllers\ArchiveEvents.

 ``` PHP
 ...